microsoft/playwright/docs/src/test-advanced-js.md

 The `port` (but not the `url`) gets passed over to Playwright as a [`property: TestOptions.baseURL`].
 For example port `8080` produces `baseURL` equal `http://localhost:8080`.

-Multiple web servers can be launched simultaneously by providing an array of `webServer` configurations.
-See [`property: TestConfig.webServer`] for additional examples and documentation.

 :::note
 It is also recommended to specify [`property: TestOptions.baseURL`] in the config, so that tests could use relative urls.
 :::